onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 ## Part 5: Saving more typing with local variables

 Ok, y'all.
-I appreciate you having read this far, but it’s time for me to get mean.
+I appreciate you having read this far, but it's time for me to get mean.
 Downright rude.
 Not at or about you.
 No. I have something rude to say about Nix.
 Every seasoned Nix person has their hill that they want to die on about some level of the experience, but this is mine.

 Have you ever thought LISP was too easy to read?
 No really?
-Have you ever sat back and thought, "All these symbols are great, but let's make the lexer also do JavaScript-style keywords smashed into the middle of lambda declarations?”
-That’s where we start talking about variables.
+Have you ever sat back and thought, "All these symbols are great, but let's make the lexer also do JavaScript-style keywords smashed into the middle of lambda declarations?"
+That's where we start talking about variables.

 In short, if you want to have local variables at the top of your function to help collect magic numbers and other pieces of information you want to be able to reuse, you use a let ... in.
 It works like this.